John Rae (administrator): Artistic and personal life

 Upon his arrival in Sydney, he became interested in the Sydney Mechanics' School of Arts; he delivered in connection with it a series of lectures on "Taste" and "The English Language" in 1841.

 In August 1844 a fancy dress ball was given by the mayor of Sydney, the first of its kind in Australia.
 Rae wrote The Mayor's Fancy Ball, a long humorous and satirical poem on this event which was printed anonymously in four issues of The Sydney Morning Herald in April 1845.
 He married Elizabeth Thompson in the same year.

 His first acknowledged publication was The Book of the Prophet Isaiah rendered into English Blank Verse, which was published in 1853.

 He published in 1869, Gleanings from my Scrap-Book in two series, collections of his work in verse, which were followed by Gleanings from My ScrapBook: Third Series, dated 1874.
 This consisted of The Mayor's Fancy Ball already referred to.
 The three series were printed by the author himself, and are remarkably good examples of amateur printing.

 He was also a good amateur painter in water-colours; a series of 26 views of the streets of Sydney are held by the Mitchell Library, Sydney.

-At his death in 1900 he was survived by four sons and two daughters.
+At his death on 15 July 1900 he was survived by four sons and two daughters.